hedger/hpfancontrol/README.md

 4. Restart the container: `pct stop <CTID> && pct start <CTID>`.
 5. Inside the container confirm values exist: `cat /sys/class/hwmon/hwmon*/temp1_input`.

 If sysfs cannot be mounted, install `lm-sensors` inside the guest and configure `fallback_command` to emit a Celsius value per invocation.
+When noisy readings cause fan hunting, increase `average_samples` for per-read smoothing and raise `controller.filter_window` to average the last N polling cycles (set to 1 to disable).

 ## Daemonizing on Alpine Linux (OpenRC)